+Safe and easy to administer.
+It’s out of your system immediately and you can drive after using it.
+Works very well for mild anxiety to take the edge off.
+It has a very long safety record.
+Relatively cheap to administer.
 Also called laughing gas, this type of sedation is a mixture of nitrous oxide and oxygen.
 This mild sedative has been used for many years in dental offices and hospitals and is appropriate for all ages of patients, from the very young to the elderly.
 It is administered from a canister by a tube and a small mask.
 You will feel relaxed, but remain alert.
 Once the inhalation of the gas stops, the anesthetic effects end quickly.

 Oral sedation refers to a group of pill-form sedatives called benzodiazepines that can have mild or moderate sedative effect depending on the dosage.
 Dr. Walton selects the appropriate medication, and you simply take a pill prior to your procedure.
 You will feel very relaxed and drowsy and may fall asleep, but are easily awakened.
 You will more than likely have a limited memory of the procedure, and effects of the medication may last for a few hours.

 This is where the sedative medications are injected directly into your blood stream.